 We would usually recommend people where whatever they are most comfortable in.
 Whilst it’s always good to make a good first impression, you are not being judged on your clothing, but on your ability to look after a child or young person.

 What happens at the fostering panel?

 When the fostering panel have looked over your report, they’ll want to ask you some questions regarding it.
-We’ve put together a guide to what sort of questions you can expect.
+We’ve put together some guidance on what sort of fostering assessment questions you can expect.
 This interview will be based around your own experiences, so each question will be tailored to you personally.

 This isn’t a session to make you feel uncomfortable or put you on the spot, your Assessing Social Worker will be there to support you through the whole process and the panel are friendly professionals.
 You’ll have had plenty of practice from your Form F at explaining why you want to be a foster carer; it’ll just be telling a few new faces!
 After this, the panel will make their recommendation.

 After the panel have come to their decision, if you are approved this will be passed on to the Agency Decision Maker (ADM).
 This is the final step to get the recommendation signed off, the ADM’s job is to make sure that children are safeguarded suitably and may ask more questions of the panel and your assessor to clarify or challenge anything they’ve seen.